Oisin Murphy: Early career

+2019 to 2023

-There were four more Group 1 wins for Murphy in 2019, in Great Britain (on Deirdre in the Nassau Stakes, Veracious in the Falmouth Stakes and Kameko in the Vertem Futurity Trophy) and in Japan (on Suave Richard in the Japan Cup).
+There were four more Group 1 wins for Murphy in 2019, including aboard Japanese mare Deirdre in the Nassau Stakes at Goodwood and an international success on Suave Richard in the Japan Cup.
 In June 2019, Murphy tested positive for alcohol in a breath test.
 Although he was under the legal drink-driving limit, this was over the limit for race riding and he had to miss a day's racing at Salisbury.
-The incident affected his racing, and he dropped behind in the jockeys' championship, having been 12 wins ahead.
-However, he caught up and in October became the British Champion Jockey.
+The incident affected his racing, but he closed the season well to be crowned British Champion Jockey for the first time.

 Murphy achieved his first British Classic win in June 2020, when Kameko won the postponed 2000 Guineas.
-He retained his champion jockey title in the abbreviated 2020 season, winning 142 races, 9 ahead of his closest rival, William Buick.
+He retained his champion jockey title in the abbreviated 2020 season, winning 142 races, nine ahead of his closest rival, William Buick..
 Wins included the Cheveley Park Stakes on Alcohol Free and the Haydock Sprint Cup on Dream of Dreams.
 In November 2020 Murphy received a three-month ban for having tested positive for cocaine at a meeting in France in July.
 France Galop, the French governing body of racing, accepted Murphy's explanation that he had never taken cocaine himself but had tested positive through environmental contamination, having had sex the day before with a woman who was an occasional cocaine user.

 Murphy returned from the ban for another successful season in 2021.
 He resumed his partnership with Alcohol Free, winning the Coronation Stakes and the Sussex Stakes.
-On 3 October 2021 he gained another Group 1 victory when he won the Prix Marcel Boussac at Longchamp on Zellie, trained by André Fabre, a few days after a parade ring incident at Salisbury, when he was thrown by an unraced two-year-old, had left him needing stitches in his lip.
+On 3 October 2021 he gained another Group 1 victory when he won the Prix Marcel Boussac at Longchamp on Zellie, trained by André Fabre, a few days after a parade ring incident at Salisbury had left him needing stitches in his lip when he was thrown by an unraced two-year-old.
 On 8 October he was stood down from his rides at Newmarket after failing a breath test, having been involved in a fracas in a Newmarket pub the previous evening.
 On 9 October he won the Cesarewitch Handicap on the Nicky Henderson trained Buzz.
 Murphy finished the 2021 season on 153 wins, two ahead of rival William Buick, and was crowned champion flat jockey for a third successive season on Champions Day at Ascot.

-On 16 December 2021 it emerged that Murphy was facing disciplinary charges brought by the British Horseracing Authority (BHA) for a breach of Covid-19 travel protocols in 2020 and two failed breath tests in 2021.
+On 16 December 2021 it emerged that Murphy was facing disciplinary charges brought by the British Horseracing Authority (BHA) for a breach of COVID-19 travel protocols in 2020 and two failed breath tests in 2021.
 He announced that he had temporarily relinquished his licence.
 Murphy faced a disciplinary panel of the BHA on 22 February 2022.
 He admitted breaching coronavirus protocols, misleading the BHA and acting in a way that prejudiced the reputation of horseracing, as well as two alcohol breaches.
 He was banned until February 2023.